-Possession with intent to supply drugs is a very serious allegation attracting very long sentences of imprisonment.
-The only thing you can do to protect yourself is to seek expert advice from solicitors dealing with drug offences on a daily basis.
+Possession with intent to supply drugs is a serious allegation attracting long sentences of imprisonment.
+The best thing you can do to protect yourself is to seek expert advice from solicitors who work with drug offences on a daily basis.

 The law courts can be a frightening place.
-Being accused of possessing drugs with an intent to supply, could mean you facing a serious prison sentence.
+Being accused of possessing drugs with an intent to supply, could mean facing a long prison sentence.

-You may have been caught by surveillance cameras, undercover police officers, stopped and searched or another means.
+You may have been caught by surveillance cameras, undercover police officers, stopped and searched or by some other means.
 This is a situation where it’s in your favour to seek the advice of a good legal team immediately.

 Feeling anxious about what might happen to you at this point is natural.
 To provide you with the emotional and practical support that you need at a time like this, we’ve provided some answers to typical questions.

 Have you been arrested or charged for Possession with Intent to Supply?

 If you or somebody close to you has been arrested or charged in connection with a possession with intent to supply case, you could be feeling frightened, stressed and worried about what the outcome of an investigation might be.